 |Utility:||Basic or Auxiliary|

 Stand with arms extended out in front.
-Balance on one leg with opposite leg extended straight leg forward as high as possible.
+Balance on one leg with opposite leg extended forward off of ground.

 Squat down as far as possible while keeping leg elevated off of floor.
 Keep back as straight as possible and supporting knee pointed same direction as foot supporting.
 Raise body back up to original position until knee and hip of supporting leg is straight.
 Repeat and continue with opposite leg.